ibm-cloud-docs/vpc/block_storage_is_create.md

 ```
 {:screen}

-Capacity, indicated in megabytes, can range 10 - 2,000 GBs.
+Capacity, indicated in megabytes, can range 10 - 16,000 GBs.
 If not specified, the default capacity is 100 GBs.
-IOPS values can be 1,000 - 20,000 IOPS, depending on volume size.
+IOPS values can be 1,000 - 48,000 IOPS, depending on volume size.
 If not specified, the IOPS value defaults to the valid configuration per volume profile.
 For more information, see the table of [IOPS ranges based on volume size](/docs/vpc?topic=vpc-block-storage-profiles#custom).

-Expanded capacity IOPS tiers increases volume size up to 16 TB and 48,000 IOPS.
-This is a Beta feature that is available for evaluation and testing purposes.

 The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
 Volume names must be unique across the entire VPC infrastructure.